 I travelled as a child to Europe when I was 5 and again at 10.
 Those trips had a significant impact on my childhood.
 More than any other experiences.
 It gave me a love of travel.
 A burning desire and curiosity to find out more, to see more, to explore more.

 I don’t think we give kids enough credit.
-I found that by giving mine enough to do, sufficient to eat and telling them what would be happening and the behaviour I expected, things usually worked out well.
+I found that by giving mine enough to do, sufficient to eat and telling them what would be happening and the behaviour I expected, things worked.

 The second time we travelled was a big trip.
-We flew to the USA, to attend a wedding in Washington DC and went for a month.
+We flew to the USA, to attend a wedding in Washington DC and road tripped around for a month afterwards.

-If you are unprepared things will come unstuck.
-If your kids are not used to travelling, I suggest you talk to them as much as you can beforehand.
+If you are unprepared, things will come unstuck.
+If your kids are not used to travelling, I suggest you talk to them about it as much as you can beforehand.

-I found by including them in the planning process they took ownership over aspects of the itinerary.
+I found by including the kids in the planning process they took ownership over aspects of the itinerary.
 They weren’t surprised by anything and had a small amount of knowledge about the places we visited.
 They also got to pick places they wanted to see.

 I bought a huge world map for our big trip.
 I laminated it and stuck it to the kitchen wall where we could see it every day.
 It prompted conversation, questions and interest.
 And it built excitement.

-The kids came luggage shopping, and clothes shopping in preparation, and they got a say in what they wanted to pack.
-They became responsible for their backpacks, mind you; they were packed so full that at times I worried they were going to fall over backwards.
+The kids came luggage and clothes shopping in preparation and got a say in what they wanted to pack.
+They became responsible for their backpacks, mind you; the backpacks were so full that at times I worried they were going to fall over backwards.
 Like a turtle with his feet in the air!
 But they managed.
 And they didn’t complain.
 Too much!

-If you think the only way to effectively travel with kids is to get two adjoining hotel rooms at places like Disneyland, then you may just have a problem with your budget.
-And the budget is a big reason people don’t want to travel with their kids.
+If you think the only way to effectively travel with kids is to get two adjoining hotel rooms at places like Disneyland, then you may have a problem with your budget.
+And the budget is a big reason people don’t travel with their kids.

 Well, travel is no different.

-We were very lucky to be offered the apartment of the couple who’s wedding we attended to stay in while we were in New York and they were on their honeymoon.
-Yes, I know the wedding was in Washington DC, but they lived in New York in the West Village.
-Awesome!
-But in true New York style, the apartment was tiny.
-Only one bedroom but we worked it out.
+We were very lucky to be offered an apartment of a friend to stay in while we were in New York, while they were on their honeymoon.
+In true New York style, the apartment was tiny.
+Only one bedroom but we made it work.

 We tried staying in hostels as well, and to be honest; this wasn’t my favourite.
 We had a family room which was fine, and the kids loved it, particularly the one in a castle on the Rhine in Germany.